dmesser/ansible-rolling-upgrade/README.md

   - Two OpenStack Tenants with Keys, Images and Security Groups, at least 4 floating IPs
   - Ansible 2.2.1.0
   - python-shade
+  - (optionally Red Hat Satellite Server)

 OpenStack credentials with appropriate access to the tenants needs to be provided either via os-cloud-config or credentials stored in the keystonerc_* files.
 It's is advised to encrypt the latter with ansible-vault.
 SSH private keys need to be present in the openstack/ directory and named according to the tenant.

+If no Red Hat Satellite Server is present call the playbooks with --skip-tags subscription.

 To initially deploy the app: